lstech-solutions/bsl2025.hashpass.tech/docs/AMPLIFY-DYNAMIC-IMPORT-ERROR.md

 ## Recommended Fix for This Project

-Since this is a static Expo web build, we use **Option 3** (renaming the folder):
+Since this is a static Expo web build, we use **Option 3** (permanently renaming the folder):

-The solution implemented renames the `amplify/` folder at the start of the build to prevent Amplify CLI from detecting it, then restores it when needed:
+**SOLUTION IMPLEMENTED:** The `amplify/` folder has been **permanently renamed** to `amplify-backend-config/` in the repository.
+This prevents Amplify CLI from auto-detecting it, as it only looks for folders named exactly `amplify/`.

+### Changes Made:

+1. **Folder renamed:** `amplify/` → `amplify-backend-config/`
+2. **Updated `amplify.yml`:** All references updated to use `amplify-backend-config/`
+3. **Updated scripts:** `deploy-bslatam.sh` updated with new folder name

+### Why This Works:

+- Amplify CLI only auto-detects folders named exactly `amplify/`
+- By renaming to `amplify-backend-config/`, Amplify Console will not attempt initialization
+- The folder structure and functionality remain the same, just with a different name
+- This is a permanent solution that doesn't require any build-time renaming

+### Current Configuration:

 ```yaml
 version: 1.0